SaraLab-Group/M25_Acqusition_Engine/README.md

 - `dev` - development

 ## License
-This project is licensed under BSD-3-clause License -- see the LICENSE.md for more details.
+This project is licensed under BSD-3-clause License -- see the LICENSE for more details.